-Suzanne Staal is a Brisbane based therapist specialising in Eye Movement, Desensitisation and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT) and Mindfulness frameworks.
+Suzanne Staal is a Brisbane based therapist specialising in Eye Movement, Desensitisation and Reprocessing (EMDR), Ego State Therapy (EST), Acceptance and Commitment Therapy (ACT) and Mindfulness frameworks.

 - Masters of Mental Health (University of Qld.
 Dept of Medicine)